2022–23 Georgia Bulldogs basketball team

 The 2022–23 Georgia Bulldogs basketball team represented the University of Georgia during the 2022–23 NCAA Division I men's basketball season.
-The team was led by Mike White, and played their home games at Stegeman Coliseum in Athens, Georgia as a member of the Southeastern Conference.
+The team was led by first-year coach Mike White, and played their home games at Stegeman Coliseum in Athens, Georgia as a member of the Southeastern Conference.
+The Bulldogs finished their season 16–15, 6–12 in SEC play to finish in 11th place.
+As the No. 11 seed in the SEC tournament, they were defeated by LSU in the first round.

 Previous season

 The Bulldogs finished the 2021-22 season 6–26, 1–17 in SEC Play to finish in fourteenth place.
 The 26 losses marked the worst season, record wise, in school history.
 They lost in the first round of the SEC tournament to Vanderbilt.
 As a result, head coach Tom Crean was fired.